 While working on the coding for the April 2024 edition of my “Build of the Month” Series, I found the model selection so interesting that I decided to build one for myself.
 Changes I made to the original design are discussed in my “Miss Vintage Build Description” which you can download using the link provided below.

 Miss Vintage is a thoroughly tested and practical machine.
-Designed around the economical .25 to .35 sized RC engines, it duplicates the looks, slow, deliberate, flight characteristics and realism of an old-timer.
+Designed around the economical .25 to .35 sized RC engines, it duplicates the looks and slow, deliberate flight characteristics, and realism of an old-timer.
 It is completely reliable, easy to fly and designed to look complicated and yet be quick and economical to construct.

 Wing construction is a snap with a high lift flat bottom airfoil for easy building on a flat surface.
 Half ribs and diagonal braces are used for strength as well as looks.
 Ailerons are of the simple and effective strip type, making the choice of three or four channels an easy one for the builder.
 Little extra effort is required to add ailerons.
 The fuselage is constructed almost entirely of hardwood.
 Fuselage sides are cut from 1/8th Lite Ply and are as light as balsa with far greater strength.
 The open framework is built from 3/16th square spruce which is also very light and strong.
 The only balsa contained in the fuselage is one bulkhead and the top block.
 Miss Vintage is a real showstopper guaranteed to attract attention from fellow RC'ers and spectators alike.

 Flying capabilities are extremely good.
 Miss Vintage is capable of many aerobatics including inverted flight and yet is very gentle and easy to fly.
 Because of the easy take-off and landing characteristics, Miss Vintage could be used as a trainer and first airplane.
-If you have built at least one RC plane and understand basic construction techniques, you can build Miss Vintage — so let us get started!
+On the maiden flight of my Miss Vintage, she only needed a couple clicks of down elevator and then flew great.
+If you have built at least one RC plane and understand basic construction techniques, you can build a Miss Vintage.

 If you have any questions about this build, please feel free to send me an email @: Miss Vintage.